 ‘Put them back,’he commanded.
 ‘I don’t want you prying through my things.’

 How did that sound to you?
 Amateurish?
 Just what I thought.
 Try reversing one of them to read: Emma quaked, ‘I was only taking a quick peek.
 Please don’t shout, you’re scaring me.’ to see how it sounds.
 If it doesn’t sound ok then it’s probably wrong either way round.

 Show your characters emotion and tone of voice

-The words used by your characters should imply the tone being used.
-It’s similar to show don’t tell.
-We know that Tom might be angry because he uses the words, ‘What the hell …’ We also guess at Emma feeling nervous when she says, ‘…you’re scaring me.’
+We know that Tom is angry because he uses the words, ‘What the hell …’ We also guess at Emma feeling nervous when she says, ‘…you’re scaring me.’
 And ‘Put them back.’ is definitely an order – we don’t need you to tell us that.

 Now compare it with the following:

+Emma swung round, trying in vain to close the lid and backing away.
 ‘I was only taking a quick peek.
-Please don’t shout, you’re scaring me,’ said Emma.
+Please don’t shout, you’re scaring me.’

 Don’t go over the top